 I hadn't actually lied to Sam, but it really wasn't the near-accident that had brought on my panic attack.
 It was the boy on the bike himself.
 The shock of the familiarity and impossibility of him.

 The strange thing was, the boy I saw on the bike looked to be about seventeen years old.
 But that couldn't be.
 We'd both been seventeen over twenty years ago.

-Edward Cullen would be thirty nine by now.
-Like me.
+Edward Cullen would be thirty-nine by now.
+Just like me.

 A/N: Hmmm… Hang in there.
 This is a cougar-free fic.